Volunteer in Guatemala!

 Work alongside the women of UPAVIM in creating lasting change for their families and their community.
 Our volunteers come from all over the world to offer their services and go home with an appreciation of Guatemalan life and culture, a gratifying feeling of accomplishment, and excitement from seeing all Guatemala has to offer.
 International living experiences are life changing and our volunteers often go home to new career paths or further their studies at university in something newly inspired from their experience.

-During the Coronavirus outbreak we are not accepting volunteers.
-If you would like more information please contact Rachel Disbrow our Volunteer Coordinator at email@example.com
+For more information, please contact Rachel Disbrow our Volunteer Coordinator at email@example.com

 The children at UPAVIM were so often delighted by the smallest things, but what they needed most was a hug, a little attention, and someone to listen to them.
 That is what made volunteering for me at UPAVIM so highly rewarding.
 I planned to stay for half a year, but I stayed for a full year and I keep going back when I can.
 It was an amazing year, full of intense experiences I never would have missed.